 What if you want to simulate the brighter #1 amp input?
 In this case you might try an active DI.
 This type of DI requires a battery, a wall wart power supply, or the phantom power from your microphone preamp or mixer to operate.
-Instead of a trans-former, it uses transistors and other active electronics.
+Instead of a transformer, it uses transistors and other active electronics.
 The advantage of an active DI is that it can be designed to have any input impedance desired.
-Some active DIs have a very high input impedance, like the Countryman Type 85’s 10,000,000 Ohms.
+Some active DIs have a very high input impedance, like the Countryman Type 85’s 10 million Ohms.
 This DI will give you a brighter, crisper sound, which can be really great for bass guitar when you want a very tight, edgy sound.
 (Impedances this high also do wonders for the tone of acoustic guitars’ built-in piezo pickups, which often sound “quacky” into lower impedances.)

-Check out the specifications of any DI you plan to buy, as some active DIs, like the dbx db12, have a lower input impedance (140,000 Ohms in this case), and may sound more like a passive DI.
-And this is especially true of the “Hi-Z” guitar inputs found on many DAW interfaces nowadays… there is no official definition of “Hi-Z”, so you’ll want to make sure your interface has a 1,000,000 Ohm or higher impedance for the best possible tone.
+Check out the specifications of any DI you plan to buy, as some active DIs, like the dbx DB12, have a lower input impedance (140,000 Ohms in this case), and may sound more like a passive DI.
+And this is especially true of the “Hi-Z” guitar inputs found on many DAW interfaces nowadays… there is no official definition of “Hi-Z”, so you’ll want to make sure your interface has a 1 million Ohm or higher impedance for the best possible tone.

 Reamping with a DI